Constellation-Labs/metagraph-examples/examples/DataApi-NFT/README.md

-# Metagraph - Data API for NFT Management
+# Example NFT Metagraph using the Data API

 This example demonstrates an example use case of NFTs (Non-Fungible Tokens) based on the ERC-721 standard.
 Note that this shows a custom implementation of NFTs within a single metagraph using the Data API.
 It is not meant to describe a cross-metagraph standard for Constellation Network NFTs.

+The following actions are supported:

 - Minting NFT Collections

 - Minting NFTs